zeromq/czmq/README.txt

 Creating a portable C application can be rewarding in terms of maintaining a single code base across many platforms, and keeping (expensive) system-specific knowledge separate from application developers.
 In most projects (like 0MQ core), there is no portability layer and application code does conditional compilation for all mixes of platforms.
 This leads to quite messy code.

-zapi is explicitly meant to become a portability layer, similar to but thinner than libraries like the [Apache Portable Runtime](http://apr.apache.org) (APR).
+libzapi is a portability layer, similar to but thinner than libraries like the [Apache Portable Runtime](http://apr.apache.org) (APR).

 These are the places a C application is subject to arbitrary system differences: